Elliot Creek and Sweetleehachu / Goat Lake

 The trails along Elliot Creek (spelt “Elliott” on some maps) to Goat Lake offer much to commend themselves: delicate, yet striking deciduous forest, a large grove of old-growth conifers approaching the size of redwoods, a series of thundering waterfalls, a jewel-hued lake set against a snowy peak, and a bit of local history.
 During the summer, an array of shade-loving wildflowers and ferns abounds throughout the forested trailside.
 In the lake basin’s sunny clearings, the demure woodland blooms give way to showy displays of their more exuberant floral neighbors.

-Goat Lake is named in English for the mountain goats that can sometimes be seen on the surrounding peaks, although its historic Native American Sauk-Suiattle name is “Sweetleehachu.”
+Goat Lake is at its most intense hue on a clear day when the sun is directly overhead.
+It is named in English for the mountain goats that can sometimes be seen on the surrounding peaks, although its historic Native American Sauk-Suiattle name is “Sweetleehachu.”
 The mountain goats are culturally significant to the Sauk-Suiattle and, in former times, were important sources of food and clothing to them.

 Slender, arched trunks of red alder (Alnus rubra) form airy corridors about the Upper and Lower Elliot trails.
 Cousin of the birch, the red alder is clad in similarly smooth, white bark speckled with grey and black.
 It takes its name from the bright red color its inner bark turns when wounded, similar to the oxidation of an apple when cut.